Below you will find a list of basic questions teachers sometimes have regarding in-service requirements and guidelines.

 Q: I started after the 1st day of school.
 Do I still need to complete 12 hours of in-service?

 "That depends on your position.
 If you are coming into a new position, you will have the opportunity to be paid for 12 hours, regardless of when you start.
 If you are filling an interim position, you may not need to complete any hours.
-Call the Teacher Center to be sure!"
+Call the Professional Development Center to be sure!"
 615-893-5815 x22073.